 Before testing, the dog will be given eye drops to dilate the pupils.
 The test is carried out in a darkened room using a special torch.
 For KC registered dogs a certificate is issued with respect to the known inherited eye disease(s) for the breed under examination.
 A breeding dog should test as “Unaffected”.

-The test results will normally be sent to the Kennel Club to be recorded on the dog’s registration papers.
 It is known as the BVA/KC/ISDS (British Veterinary Association/Kennel Club/International Sheep Dog Society) Eye Scheme.

 Curly Coat/Dry Eye and Episodic Falling (CC/DE & EF) Syndromes